tz-dev/morse-coder/README.md

 # Morse Coder

 Morse Coder is a browser-based Morse code trainer and game.
-It visualizes the Morse tree with Three.js, gives live input feedback, supports difficulty modes, audio cues, hints, and a simple target-word game mode.
+It visualizes the Morse tree with Three.js, gives live input feedback, supports difficulty modes, audio cues, optional hints, and a target-word game mode.

 ## Live Version